Why Caregivers?

 Faith communities of all kinds are entrusted with a sacred mission to care for others.
 The number of people stepping into the role of caregiver is growing, and faith communities are uniquely positioned to offer support to this very important — but often overlooked — segment of your community.
 Creating a culture that supports the wellbeing of caregivers will benefit everyone — after all, one measure of impact is how well your community serves those in the most need.

-This toolkit is designed to help churches, temples, faith centers and other organizations implement practical strategies to provide encouragement and care to caregivers and their dependents, transforming what can often feel like a heavy burden into one of life’s greatest blessings.
+This toolkit is designed to help churches, temples, faith centers and other places of worship implement practical strategies to provide encouragement and care to caregivers and their dependents, transforming what can often feel like a heavy burden into one of life’s greatest blessings.

 Caregiver’s challenges can often be invisible or easily forgotten over time.